qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/before-workshop.md

 - [x] Pre-populate the "Dataset Ideas" section of GH Discussions with multiple posts, each detailing one "fallback" dataset for groups that have trouble picking one.
 - [x] Create a space for daily run-of-show documents (e.g. Google Docs)
-- [ ] symlink / copy setup/sync script from repo location to
+- [ ] symlink / copy setup/sync script from repository location to
       `/home/jovian/shared-readwrite/QGreenland/sync.sh`)